PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().sendApplicationDownload().rst

 Example
 -------

-To track your app install:
+To track the installation of your app:

 .. tabs::